Author: Amber Mamian | Last Updated: 1/19/24

 I don’t think there’s anything special about baby washcloths.
 Just buy your regular brand and make sure they are soft!

-A baby bathtub is a great edition to any baby registry checklist.
+A baby bathtub is a great addition to any baby registry checklist.
 Having one around will definitely make your life a little easier.

 Miscellaneous Health Must-Haves